artcom/y60/README.md

 - CMake: download and install the latest installer from: [cmake]
 - Cg Toolkit: get the latest installer from [NVIDIA Cg Toolkit] or install it with your favorite package manager on your OS
 - y60 relies heavily on ASL the ART+COM Standard Library and AcMake, so you need to install or build those too.
 Instructions can be found in the readme at [ASL] and [AcMake]
-- windows only
+- windows only:
--- DirectX SDK: download from [DirectX SDK]
+    - DirectX SDK: download from [DirectX SDK]
--- get the latest dependencies: PRO60Dependencies-*.*.*-win32.exe [Y60 Prebuild Installer]
+    - get the latest dependencies: PRO60Dependencies-*.*.*-win32.exe [Y60 Prebuild Installer]
--- Nullsoft Scriptable Install System NSIS from [NSIS] (optional, only needed for building packages)
+    - Nullsoft Scriptable Install System NSIS from [NSIS] (optional, only needed for building packages)

 # Prebuild Windows 32 Bit binary